 Both the Air and the Pro offer Thunderbolt 3-compatible USB-C ports.
 These ports can accomplish a wide variety of tasks, including charging and high-speed data transfer.
-The 15-inch Pro offers two of the ports on each side for a total of four; depending on which configuration you go for, the 13-inch version will give you either two or four ports.
+The brand-new 16-inch Pro offers two of the ports on each side for a total of four; depending on which configuration you go for, the 13-inch version will give you either two or four ports.
 The Air has only two on the left side, which limits how many accessories you can use at any one time.

 Both laptops have 720p webcams, stereo speakers, and a 3.5mm headphone jack.
 If sound is particularly important to you, the Macbook Pro’s high dynamic range tends to offer better audio.
 The MacBook Air, on the other hand, comes with additional microphones so that Siri can pick up your voice more easily.

 Finally, there is still no Touch Bar above the keyboard on the MacBook Air.
 After the mixed reception to the Touch Bar, Apple apparently decided to focus on other features for the Air, like an option for a Touch ID security and login button.
 The Pro, however, still has an option for the Touch Bar — the entry-level 13-inch models gained the Touch Bar in July 2019, meaning every Pro model now comes with it by default.

 The specs under the hood and the pricing on the MacBook Air point to big differences between it and the MacBook Pro.
 The recent update to the base Pro means it now comes with an 8th-gen 1.4GHz quad-core Intel Core i5 processor, which boosts up to 3.9GHz.
 Its price of $1,299 means it is now a very compelling prospect compared to the high-end MacBook Air, which comes with an 8th-generation dual-core 1.6GHz Intel Core i5 processor and also costs $1,299.
 That the base Pro now has two extra cores compared to the high-end Air should give it a significant performance boost, all for the same price and with the Touch Bar included.